BHASVIC-Tim/BHASVIC-Tim/README.md

 ## My history

+## My repositories
+For fun I dabble with the [advent of code](https://adventofcode.com/) each year, sometimes in C and sometimes in Java

 <!--
 **BHASVIC-Tim/BHASVIC-Tim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.